AbhishekKumarRoy/Project-Advertisement/README.md

 - revenue: revenue generated from the ad

 ## Summary
-Programming Language - Python (Pandas, Numpy, Matplotlib, Seaborn, Sklearn)

-Performed EDA, Preprocessed data, engineered features, and applied a regression tree model to predict revenue, achieving a testing data RMSE score of 106.65 in the challenge.
+I utilized Python as the primary programming language, employing libraries such as Pandas, Numpy, Matplotlib, Seaborn, and Sklearn for comprehensive data analysis and machine learning.

+The notebook began with an in-depth Exploratory Data Analysis (EDA) to assess the dataset, identify key patterns, visualize distributions, and uncover insights that would guide the modelling process.
+Data preprocessing steps were meticulously executed, normalizing data, and encoding categorical variables to ensure the dataset was in optimal shape for analysis.

+I employed feature engineering techniques to develop additional variables that could enhance the predictive power of the model.
+Following this, a regression tree model was implemented to predict revenue.
+The modelling process included careful tuning and hyperparameter optimization, leading to the final model achieving a Root Mean Squared Error (RMSE) score of 106.65 on the testing dataset.
+This result demonstrates the model's effectiveness and accuracy in making revenue predictions.

+The entire workflow is documented in the Google Colab, detailing each step taken and the insights gained throughout the competition.

 ![image](https://github.com/user-attachments/assets/a1e32651-b9d1-44ec-b535-f5435c2c5547)